NoahHsu/Daas/README.md

  daas:1.0.0-RELEASE
 ```

-In this command we need to define several thing:
+In this command we need to define several things:

 1. `{local-drls-repo-path}` : the local directory(path) that contains all your needed .drl file.
-2. `{drls-repo-path-define-in-yaml}` : the directory that setting in application.yaml, that tell Application to find the needed .drl file.
+2. `{drls-repo-path-define-in-yaml}`: the directory that setting in application.yaml, that tells Application to find the needed .drl file.
-3. `{local-application.yaml-path}` : the local application.yaml directory
+3. `{local-application.yaml-path}`: the local application.yaml directory
-4. `{port}` : the listening port of the container
+4. `{port}`: the listening port of the container
-5. `{port-set-in-yaml}` : the listening port of the application inside container
+5. `{port-set-in-yaml}`: the listening port of the application inside the container

-After run the image as a container, the container read the .drl file as the yaml define.
-Then build the kieBase, contain it in memory and serve as an API end-point.
+After running the image as a container, the container read the .drl file as the yaml define.
+Then build the KieBase, contain it in memory and serve as an API end-point.

 ## Runtime

-API end point provided:
+API endpoint provided:

 1. `/rules/info`: get all rule-service info
    We can check out the rule-service through `{ip}:{port}/rule/info` to see the `{code}-{version}` and the setting about the rule service, such as execute orders, number of answer Fact... and so on.
 2. `/rules/{code}/{version}/info`: get the specific rule-service info
    We can check out the rule-service through `{ip}:{port}/rule/info` to see the `{code}-{version}` and the setting about the rule service, such as  execute orders, number of answer Fact... and so on.
 3. `/rules/fire/{code}`: execute the rule service
    We can post with body contains `info` and `data`.
 In the `info` part, we should add the `ruleFireDateTime`.
-So that the application can find the suitable version of rule service to execute.
+So that the application can find a suitable version of the rule service to execute.
 (Find the version that `ruleFireDateTime` is after `effetiveDateTime` and before `ineffetiveDateTime` )
-4. `/health` : a easy end-point for any health probe to call
+4. `/health`: an easy end-point for any health probe to call

 API calling sample (for rule fire):

-giving ip= localhost, port=8081, and run the demo rule-service inside the this repository (`demo` rule-service).
+giving ip= localhost, port=8081, and run the demo rule-service inside this repository (`demo` rule-service).

 Fetching url `http://localhost:8081/rule/fire/demo`, with request body as below: